wofferl/proxmox-backup-arm64/README.md

 sudo service dphys-swapfile restart
 ```

 ### 400 Bad Request on Raspberry Pi 5 (https://github.com/wofferl/proxmox-backup-arm64/issues/40)

+To fix the 400 Bad Request error on Raspberry Pi 5:

+1. Edit `/boot/firmware/config.txt` on the host system
+2. Add the following line at the end: `kernel=kernel8.img`
+3. Reboot the Raspberry Pi

+This switches to the 4k page-size kernel, which is compatible with Proxmox Backup Server.

-The Raspberry Pi 5 uses a kernel with 16k page-size, which is incompatible with Proxmox Backup Server (jemalloc/Rust).
+**Technical explanation:** The Raspberry Pi 5's default kernel uses 16k page-size, which is incompatible with jemalloc/Rust used by Proxmox Backup Server.
-So you need to a 4k kernel on the RPi5 for Proxmox Backup Server to work.

 ### Raspberry Pi OS `apt update && apt upgrade` failing (https://github.com/wofferl/proxmox-backup-arm64/issues/60)